duelago/grindercutoff/README.md

 6. The system waits for remaining grounds to fall and calculates the final dose.
 7. The adaptive algorithm refines the stop point over time.

+We have some safety features.
+The grinder will grind for maximum 1 minute.
+Also make sure that the Tasmota relay always boots in OFF mode after a power failure etc. Here is the way to do it:

+Open your Tasmota device's Web Interface (by typing its IP address into your browser).Click on the Console button.Type the following command and press Enter:PowerOnState 0
 ---

 ## Hardware Requirements